The Dodman Long Loop

 Go out of the car park entrance, cross the road and go up a couple of steps to join the path.
 Turn right, following the finger post signed 'Hemmick Beach 1/4 mile'.

-As Hemmick beach comes into view, bear left to follow the path traversing the slope.
+Once you are through the gate, and as Hemmick beach comes into view, bear left across the field, to follow the path traversing the slope.

 Bear left to join the South West Coast Path, and head uphill keeping the fence line and sea on your right-hand side.